111minutes/DXDAL/README.md

 ## Using DXDAL

-At first you should request factory
+At first you should create request factory

 ``` objective-c
 @interface MyRequestFactory : DXDALRequestFactory